DyogenIBENS/LibsDyogen/README.txt

 cd i-adhore-3.0.01
 mkdir build
 cd build
-# you need cmake for this step (type "sudo apt-get install cmake", if you don't already have it)
+# you need cmake and g++ for this step (type "sudo apt-get install cmake", if you don't already have it). libpng and zlib are marginal dependencies
+# depending on your distribution and version, you may need to change names of packages
-sudo apt-get install cmake
+sudo apt-get install cmake g++ libpng-dev zlib1g-dev cmake .. make
-cmake ..
-make
-# You do not need to install it, skip the make install
+# You do not need to install it, skip 'make install'
 # Verify that i-adhore is working
 cd ../testset/datasetI
 ../../build/src/i-adhore datasetI.ini